liveforeverx/dlex/README.md

 Dlex is a gRPC based client for the [Dgraph](https://github.com/dgraph-io/dgraph) database in Elixir.
 It uses the [DBConnection](https://hexdocs.pm/db_connection/DBConnection.html) behaviour to support transactions and connection pooling.

 Small, efficient codebase.
-Aims for a full dgraph support.
-Supports transactions (starting from dgraph version: `1.0.9`), delete mutations and low-level parameterized queries.
-DSL is a planned.
+Aims for a full Dgraph support.
+Supports transactions (starting from Dgraph version: `1.0.9`), delete mutations and low-level parameterized queries.
+DSL is planned.

 ## Installation